 We now introduce the main spaces of study.
 For~$i\in \{1,2,\ldots,n\}$, fix once and for all unsplit links~$L_i\in \uemb(\sqcup_{m_i}S^1, \R^3)$ for some~$m_i\in \N$.
 We choose $L_i$ so that its image lies in the ball $B_i$ of radius $\frac{1}{2}$ centered on $(2i,0,0)\in \R^3$.
 We also require that if~$L_i$ and~$L_j$ are isotopic, then the embeddings differ by a translation of $\R^3$.
 Then for~$m=\sum_{i=1}^n m_i$ we set~$L$ to be the image of the disjoint union $L_1\sqcup\cdots \sqcup L_n$ in $\uemb(\sqcup_{m}S^1, \R^3)$.
 When we refer to $L\in \link(L)$ in the sequel, we mean this chosen unparametrised embedding, which will serve as the natural basepoint for $\link(L)$.

 We also introduce the space $\plink(L)$ to be the component of the embedding space

 containing~$L_1\sqcup\cdots \sqcup L_n$.
 This is the pure unparametrised embedding space, in analogy with the ``pure" configuration space, where each piece~$L_i$ is unparametrised but labelled.
-Note that the basepoint~$L\in \plink(L)$ is different from the basepoint~$L\in \link(L)$ as in the latter isotopic pieces are not differentiated, whereas in the former the pieces are labelled with label set~$\{1,\ldots , n\}$.
 We use the notation~$L$ for both basepoints, as it is always clear as to which space we are working in.

 As discussed at the end of Section~\ref{section - semi simplicial},~$\plink(L)$ is a finite cover of~$\link(L)$.